Ammon Hennacy: Political and ethical beliefs

 Ammon Hennacy was a pacifist, a Christian anarchist, and an advocate of anarchism and nonresistance.
 He was extremely critical of what he described as the "institutional church" and state capitalism.

-He did not drink or smoke and was a vegetarian.
-Much of his activism was anti-war, anti-nuclear proliferation, and against the death penalty.

 Hennacy never paid federal income taxes because they pay for the military and war.
 He lived a life of voluntary simplicity and believed in what he called his "One-Man Revolution" against violence, sin, and coercion.
 He also refused to accept the legitimacy of the judiciary.
 Dorothy Day said "Tolstoi and Gandhi, and Jesus became his teachers".

 Influence on folk

 When Ani DiFranco gathered stories by Utah Phillips to make the 1996 album The Past Didn't Go Anywhere, she included his story about Hennacy, under the title "Anarchy".
 Hennacy helped shape Phillips, who often told this story.